jedijm/Investigate-Hotel-Business-using-Data-Visualization/README.md

 # Summary
 <div align="justify">
   - Both hotels have a similar monthly booking pattern which increases in May-July (Mid Season) & November-December (Year End) that related to National Holiday Season.
-City Hotel booking order is higher than Resort Hotel's throughout the year.
+City Hotel booking order is higher than Resort Hotel's throughout the year. <br>
-  - Staying duration and booking cancellation rate have a positive relation in both hotels except for Resort Hotel which has less cancellation in booking with more than 4 weeks duration.
+  - Staying duration and booking cancellation rate have a positive relation in both hotels except for Resort Hotel which has less cancellation in booking with more than 4 weeks duration. <br>
   - Lead time has a positive trend of booking cancellation rate for City Hotel with the peak at 12 months for more than 80%.
 Conversely, Lead time shows no significant influence to the booking cancellation rate of Resort Hotel because it varies without consistent pattern.
 </div>